Flu Shot or Not?

 Instead of the flu shot, my family makes sure to get extra bifido bacteria (from food and/or supplements), vitamin D (in the fall and winter months), extra vitamin C from herbs and spices, as well as eating a keto-adapted diet.

-2. Increase vitamin C with a keto-adapted diet and lots of herbs: There are also other factors that help keep your immune system strong such as sugar/starch intake.
+2. Increase vitamin C with a keto-adapted diet: There are also other factors that help keep your immune system strong such as sugar/starch intake.
 Vitamin C is needed by white blood cells so that they could phagocytize viruses and bacteria.
 White blood cells require a 50 times higher concentration inside the cell as outside so they have to accumulate vitamin C. There is something called a “phagocytic index” which tells you how rapidly a particular lymphocyte can gobble up a virus, bacteria, or cancer cell.
 In 1970, Linus Pauling, discovered that white blood cells need a high dose of vitamin C and that is when he came up with his theory that you need high doses of vitamin C to combat the common cold.
 We know that glucose and vitamin C have similar chemical structures, so what happens when the sugar levels go up?
 They compete for one another when entering the cells.
 And the thing that mediates the entry of glucose into the cells is the same thing that mediates the entry of vitamin C into the cells.
 If there is more glucose around, there is going to be less vitamin C allowed into the cell.
 It doesn’t take much: a blood sugar value of 120 reduces the phagocytic index by 75%.
 So when you eat sugar, think of your immune system slowing down to a crawl.
 Eating a well-formulated keto-adapted diet helps keep your vitamin C levels high and in return, enhances your immune system.

 3. Optimize Zinc levels: Another one that many people are deficient in is zinc.
 Zinc is essential for keeping a healthy immune system, building proteins, triggering enzymes, and creating DNA.
 Zinc also helps the cells in your body communicate by functioning as a neurotransmitter.
 A deficiency in zinc can lead to stunted growth, diarrhea, impotence, hair loss, eye and skin lesions, impaired appetite, and depressed immunity.
 Zinc is critical in wound healing.
 It’s also important to have zinc to help build the stomach acid you need in order to pull the minerals from your food to begin with.
 A healthy thyroid produces stomach acid.
 If you are deficient in hydrochloric acid you can’t absorb the nutrients for bone health and thyroid function.
 You could be taking a “magic pill” and if you don’t have enough hydrochloric acid, you wouldn’t benefit from the “magic”.
 So focusing on your digestion is step one.